-Overview of Changes What are the changes to the CHIPS rules?
-There are four major changes to the CHIPS rules effective July 1, 2015: Members of the public can view public CHIPS records in electronic format at every courthouse in Minnesota.
-Filers are required to segregate confidential information and confidential documents from public filings in CHIPS cases.
-Most documents in CHIPS cases that require notarization may, alternatively, be signed under penalty of perjury without a notary.
-Attorneys, government agencies (including social workers), and Guardians ad Litem must use the court's electronic filing system.
 Public Access to CHIPS Records How will the public have access to CHIPS records?
 Members of the public can view public documents and the Registers of Actions for CHIPS cases on courthouse access terminals in every state courthouse in Minnesota.
-The public will not have remote access to any CHIPS records.
-Will the public be able to see CHIPs documents filed before July 1, 2015?
+The public will not have remote (internet) access to any CHIPS records.
+Will the public be able to see CHIPs documents filed before July 1, 2015 on courthouse access terminals?
 No. Only public documents filed on or after July 1, 2015, are available at the courthouse access terminals.
 Public documents filed before July 1, 2015, are available in paper form at the courthouses where they were filed.
 For CHIPS cases with documents filed both before and after July 1, 2015, the entire Register of Actions is available electronically, but only the documents filed on or after July 1, 2015, are available electronically.

-Can the public access

-Guardian ad Litem and

-social worker reports filed

-in CHIPS cases?
+Can the public access Guardian ad Litem and social worker reports filed in CHIPS cases?
 Yes.
 The public has access to Guardian ad Litem and social worker reports filed in CHIPS cases.
-As described below, Guardians ad Litem and social workers will segregate certain types of confidential information out of their reports.
+As described below, Guardians ad Litem and social workers must segregate certain types of confidential information out of their reports.
 The public has no access to this confidential information.

-Note: Guardian ad Litem reports filed in family court cases are confidential and not accessible to the public.
+Note: GAL reports filed in family court cases are not accessible to the public.
 What types of CHIPS records does the public not have access to?

-CHIPS cases in which a child has been named as a party are currently not accessible to the public electronically.
-This is because the court's electronic records system cannot currently restrict searches by party names.
-These cases are expected to be made available to the public once the technology has been developed to restrict party name searches.
-But, upon the court's finding of an exceptional circumstance, the public may have access to these records under the old, paper-based system that was followed before 7/1/15.
+Prior to October 1, 2016, CHIPS cases in which a child was named as a party were not accessible to the public.
+This was because the court's electronic records system could not restrict searches by party names.
+As of October 1, 2016, these cases are now treated the same as cases where no child is a party.
+The public does not have access to confidential information and confidential documents in any CHIPS case.